Office Phone: (540) 432-4050

 Search committee, Eastern Mennonite Seminary position in Worship and Spiritual Formation, Fall 2013.

-Member, ad-hoc reference group supporting undergraduate participation in EMU listening process.
+Member, ad-hoc reference group supporting undergraduate participation in EMU listening process, Spring 2014.